JohnTwiiX/dso-python-tasks/module-4/remove_metadata/README.md

 - **How it Works**:
   - Constructs a command to run QPDF with options to remove metadata and save the result to the specified output file.
-  - Executes the command using `subprocess.run`.
+  - Execute the command with `subprocess.run` to get the output and continue working with it .
   - Handles errors if the command fails.